microsoft/nni/docs/en_US/TrialExample/Pix2pixExample.rst

 **Trial**

-To experiment on this set of hyperparameters using NNI, we have to write a trial code, which receives a set of parameter settings from NNI, trains a generator and discriminator using these parameters, and then report the final scores back to NNI.
+To experiment on this set of hyperparameters using NNI, we have to write a trial code, which receives a set of parameter settings from NNI, trains a generator and discriminator using these parameters, and then reports the final scores back to NNI.
 Then, in the experiment, NNI can repeatedly call this trial code with different set of parameter settings.
 It is important that the following three lines are incorporated in the trial code:

 * Use ``nni.get_next_parameter()`` to get next hyperparameter set.
 * (Optional) Use ``nni.report_intermediate_result(score)`` to report the intermediate result after finishing each epoch.